Our Statement on Racism and Discrimination

 Just Speak is a trauma-centered advocacy that provides crisis support and resiliency programming for children and youth aged 3 to 17 years.
 Since 2003, Just Speak has held the survivor story as the connector for a network of trained advocates from a variety of disciplines.
 We believe that prevention, intervention, and awareness building based in play and creative expression leads to healthy socio-emotional skills, and ultimately, to a life of resiliency.

 After suffering four years of severe sexual and emotional abuse from her biological father, CEO Brittni Kellom founded Just Speak in 2003 to use her survivor story as a voice for all who have experienced trauma and abuse.
-Over the years, Just Speak has evolved an organization with award-winning programming, including workshops, training, and public presentations; collaborating with a variety of social and domestic organizations across Southeast Michigan.
+Over the years, Just Speak has evolved an organization with programming that includes workshops, training, and public presentations; collaborating with a variety of social and domestic organizations across Southeast Michigan.

 Bringing a mix of play and researched interventions alive, Just Speak empowers young people with resiliency skills, building trauma-informed schools and healthier communities.